 There are few products that are priced as strangely as electric toothbrushes, which are routinely available for less than half their RRP in the UK - even just days after they've come out.
-That pricing structure makes buying an electric or smart toothbrush confusing at the best of times, and it only gets worse during sales seasons like Black Friday and Cyber Monday, as it can be almost impossible to tell what's a real discount, and what's just designed to look like one.
+That pricing structure makes buying an electric or smart toothbrush confusing at the best of times, and it only gets worse during sales seasons like Black Friday and Prime Day, as it can be almost impossible to tell what's a real discount, and what's just designed to look like one.

 That's where we come in.
 We test and review smart and electric toothbrushes year-round (check out our best electric toothbrush chart to see our current recommendations), which means we know how much these brushes actually cost normally - not just how much retailers want you to think they're worth.

 We'll only recommend deals that we think are genuine savings off the regular price, not just the ones that look like savings.
 Some retailers actually raise prices on Black Friday and Cyber Monday and trust that the 'discount' percentage will trick you into thinking it's a bargain, so the unwary could actually spend more when they think they're spending less.
 We'll watch out for those traps so you don't have to.

 Please note that in all of the deals on this page, we've listed the original price as what the brush actually sells for, rather than the inflated RRP.
 So any saving you see here is the real saving you're making compared to buying the same brush normally.

 Normally £120, we reckon the Sonicare 6100 is the best toothbrush you can buy right now and this is a decent price for it

 Ignore the £300 RRP – this brush is normally £138, making Amazon's current price a good saving.
 Read our review